StreamingDataPlatform/code-hub/_posts/Demos/2023-04-18-observability-app-bundle.md

 _Figure 6: Input with stream name vsphere, Not pushing data to prometheus, and data source input is vsphere vcenter_

-5. Flink Jobs: The user can add the Flink Jobs they want to run.
-The default Flink jobs are **install_map_metrics** and **install_map_metrics_dashboards**, which create Grafana dashboards shown in Figure 7.
+- Flink Jobs: The user can add the Flink Jobs they want to run.
+The default Flink jobs are **install_map_metrics** and **install_map_metrics_dashboards**, which create Grafana dashboards shown below.
 These Flink jobs are written in Java.
 To view them, go into the folder **flinkprocessor/src/main/java/io/pravega/flinkprocessor**.
-The input format is shown in Figure 9 below.
+The input format is shown in Figure 10 below.

 ```
   flinkJobs: